composer/xdebug-handler/README.md

 ```

 ### Output
-The `setLogger` method enables the output of status messages to an external PSR3 logger, with either `DEBUG` or `WARNING` log levels.
-Alternatively, a CLI logger is available that writes these messages to `stdout` when running in a CLI process.
+The `setLogger` method enables the output of status messages to an external PSR3 logger.

 ```php
 use Composer\XdebugHandler\XdebugHandler;